 I’m not blaming them for my irresponsible choice.
 I think I want to highlight a misconception that those with mental illness choose to behave the way they do.
 I’ve had to come to terms with how I behaved in an altered mental state, even when I don’t remember a lot of it.
 It’s not that I can wave away what happened because it’s my disorder and something I can’t control, but it does provide context and motivation for preventing this from happening ever again.

 Thinking about those who have commented on my use of mental illness–I wonder how much they realize that goes into everyday life.
-The hours of therapy, handfuls of pills and prescription upkeep, keeping track of sleep, planning around ECT, and so it continues.
+The hours of therapy, handfuls of pills and prescription upkeep, keeping track of sleep, planning around ECT and so on.
 Even so, I feel those obtrusive thoughts of, am I making this up?
 Is this real, or am I lazy and I’m using this diagnosis as a reason for not trying?

 It’s fascinating to think that only a couple of people who are completely ignorant of the actual situation can override the countless others in my life who choose to love me and care for me throughout everything.
 Every once in awhile my therapist has to remind me not to compare myself to others and that I’m being hard on myself for not being where I want to be in life.
 It’s such a massive compilation of mixed feelings, especially when I sabotaged myself through not taking medications.